 Lawyers are busy, busy people.
-Lawyers are busy in general by marketing, reading, studying, and most of all, they work on cases.
-Comparing a lawyer’s revenue with other similar lawyers is a great way to measure whether a lawyer is good at his job.
-A lawyer needs to ensure he/she is maximizing both their time and money as well as their clients’, to make the best profit and keeping clients satisfied.
-Hiring an office manager, secretary, and a bookkeeper proves to be highly beneficial to the growth of a business.
+They are generally busy with reading, studying, and working on cases.
+Comparing a lawyer’s revenue with other similar lawyers is a great way to measure whether a lawyer is good at his/her job.
+A lawyer needs to ensure he/she is maximizing time and money in their practice as well as their clients’, to maximize profit and keeping clients satisfied.
+Hiring an office manager, a secretary, and a bookkeeper proves to be highly beneficial to the growth of a business.
 Having someone in these positions will provide time for the lawyer to focus on the higher-level work that needs to be completed.

 For practices that make less that take in one million dollars annually, it is a huge benefit to hiring a contract bookkeeper.
 He or she will have the ability to answer questions and find financial information quickly.
 Many small law practices don’t have the need for a full-time, on-site bookkeeper.
 Neither do they need to hire a CPA to do their weekly and monthly financial tracking?